Chandranath Basu: Pasupati Samvad

-After the publication of Pasupati Samvad, Chandranath began to command a huge popularity among the masses and came to be recognized as a prominent voice of the orthodox sections of the Hindu society.
+After the publication of Pasupati Samvad, Basu began to command a huge popularity among the masses and came to be recognized as a prominent voice of the orthodox sections of the Hindu society.
 He went on to reignite theological debates between Christian and Brahmo intellectuals and advocated for a rigid abidance by religious scriptures.

 Shakuntala Tattwa

 One of his first major work was Shakuntala Tattwa, a comparative study on Kalidasa's Shakuntala which sought to locate conservative Hindu values in the literature and met with immense success in the conservative circles of Bengal.

-Comparing Shakuntala with Juliet, Chandranath highlighted the victory of self-restrain and penance (Dharma) over the unbridled materialistic outpouring of love (Adharma) in mitigating difficult personal situations.
+Comparing Shakuntala with Juliet, Basu highlighted the victory of self-restrain and penance (Dharma) over the unbridled materialistic outpouring of love (Adharma) in mitigating difficult personal situations.
 Subsequently, European gender relations including pre-marital romance etc. are sharply critiqued and lambasted whilst restriction on the public dissemination of feminine charm and sexuality is advocated, lest the males succumb to it.

-Amiya Prosad Sen notes Chandranath to propound three major themes through his work—rejecting a man-centric notion of universe, critiquing the usage of non-societal parameters to measure self, and denying temporality of tradition; in entirety, Sen deemed it to be a "thoughtless and tendentious application" of hardcore Hindu orthodox thought-school, which managed to locate conservative values where there were none.
+Amiya Prosad Sen notes Basu to propound three major themes through his work—rejecting a man-centric notion of universe, critiquing the usage of non-societal parameters to measure self, and denying temporality of tradition; in entirety, Sen deemed it to be a "thoughtless and tendentious application" of hardcore Hindu orthodox thought-school, which managed to locate conservative values where there were none.

 Hindutva: Hindur Prakrita Itihas

-In 1892, he produced his magnum-opus Hindutva--Hindur Prakrita Itihas propounding the Advaita Vedanta school of thought and coining the term Hindutva which assumed a variety of traditional and often contradictory beliefs and practices under a common fold.
+In 1892, Basu published a book entitled Hindutva: Hindur Prakrita Itihas, considered to be his magnum opus, wherein he propounded the Advaita Vedanta school of thought and coined the term Hindutva, which assumed a variety of traditional and often contradictory beliefs and practices under a common fold.

-Notably, he did not pursue an intensely mythological line' but yet choose to portray the Hindus as the only beings who have gained the spiritual consciousness to understand that humanity is in itself, a form of divinity and manifest its dharmic scopes, having been the sole harbingers of absolute harmony, magnanimity, honesty and unity.
+Notably, he did not pursue an intensely mythological line yet choose to portray the Hindus as the only beings who have gained the spiritual consciousness to understand that humanity is in itself, a form of divinity and manifest its dharmic scopes, having been the sole harbingers of absolute harmony, magnanimity, honesty and unity.
 He rejected the positivist thought school and saw God through the prism of his creations, whereupon any challenge to traditional societies were equivalent of a challenge to the legitimacy and omniscience of the God, Himself.

-Parallel to fellow Hindu conservatives and deriving from his own theses, Chandranath went on to portray the Hindus as fundamentally superior to people of all other faiths, whose traditional social customs and practices in that they have survived centuries of thought-schools and hence were axiomatically superior to western culture and way of life.
+In the book, Basu defended the caste system and child marriage, while advocating for patriarchal values.
+Parallel to fellow Hindu conservatives and deriving from his own theses, Basu went on to portray the Hindus as fundamentally superior to people of all other faiths, whose traditional social customs and practices in that they have survived centuries of thought-schools and hence were axiomatically superior to western culture and way of life.
 He was also rigidly against religious conversions and insisted that India shall not be a homeland, for foreign religions like Islam and Christianity.
-Chandranath also chose to integrate Tantra as a core part of Hinduism in that it represented an inherent Hindu manliness and vigor, which would have helped fighting the colonialists.

-D. N. Jha commented of the work to be essentially anti-Islamist and advasic, in nature.
-[Is "advasic" a word in English?]